 To make these questions more relatable, I'm including a sample SOP I created for a marketing agency some time ago.

-Their goal for using Wrike was to have visibility into the progress of their projects, and ultimately prevent tasks from falling through the cracks.
+Their goal for using Wrike was to have visibility into the progress of their projects and ultimately prevent tasks from falling through the cracks.
 They also had a simple workflow where projects were created from a template, assigned to project managers, and updated when tasks were completed.
 Depending on your team's workflow, your SOP will look marginally to vastly different from the sample I've provided.

-A new tool will not magically solve all your problem.
+A new tool will not magically solve all your problems.
 To make Wrike successful for your team, you must put in the work to set it up the right way.
 However, once you put a clear goal in place, thoroughly map out your team's process, and create a great SOP, your team will be much more successful in its adoption of Wrike.
 One month from your successful tool rollout, you'll look back and wonder how you ever managed all your work with spreadsheets and email alone!